rodrigotristany/xamarinbase/README.md

 - Xam.Plugin.Connectivity
 - Xamanimation

+1st version ready to be use at 06/27/2019

+The second instance is going to have the following libraries:

-Feel free to increase this list!!
+Feel free to increase the list!!!